masumah · zahra

 fig. 06 — prototype using claude x figma mcp

-· power 4
+· phase 4

 generating UX flows and code

-Mid-quarter, Claude and Figma updated their MCP so Claude could create designs, not just read them.
 The lesson, mid-experiment: working from documented components produces dramatically better output than generating from a vague prompt.
 The cleaner the context, the better the output.

 The question shifted: given a prompt and the documentation I’d built, could Claude reliably produce a UX flow that respected our patterns?
 And from there, could it produce front-end code that aligned with our existing codebase?